Please note: You may be required to obtain permission or training from the BSB Microscope Imaging Manager/Specialist before use.

 Leica 3040S cryostat sectioning, paraffin sectioning microtome station, Richiert Ultracut E ultra microtomes, paraffin and resin heating ovens.

-If you need special specimen storage for use on the microscopes, please arrange with Gregg.
+If you need special specimen storage for use on the microscopes, please arrange with the Microscopy Suite Manager/Specialist.

 Molecular Core: Access from the 3C LER.

 Room 3215: StepOne Plus qPCR, 7500 Fast qPCR, CFX Connect qPCR, Nanodrop Lite, Qubit 2.0 fluorometer, Pipette Puller and evaluation microscope.

 Room 3235: Tecan M200 plate reader, Tecan F200 plate reader, LiCor CLx IR imager, LiCor Fc UV and luminescence gel imager, GE Typhoon phosphor imager, Lyophilizer.

 Please speak with the Gregg Sobocinski, the BSB Microscope Imaging Manager/ Specialist.

 - Drop in: B140 BSB